 Section 303(d) of the 1972 Clean Water Act requires states, territories, and authorized tribes to develop lists of impaired waters.
-The Clean Water Act Section 303(d) impairments for American

-Lake include dioxin, polychlorinated biphenyls, dieldrin, and bacteria.
+The Clean Water Act Section 303(d) impairments for American Lake include dioxin, polychlorinated biphenyls, dieldrin, and bacteria (State of Washington 2021a).
 Existing sources of water quality degradation on the campus include runoff, heavy metals from vehicles and machinery, oils and fuels from vehicles and storage tanks, and herbicides or pesticides used in landscape maintenance activities.
+There are no total maximum daily load-designated water bodies within or adjacent to the project area (State of Washington 2021a).